Nervosys/Botnix/docs/build-helpers/special/fakenss.section.md

 ## Inputs {#sec-fakeNss-inputs}

-`fakeNss` is made available in Nixpkgs as a package rather than a function, but it has two attributes that can be overridden and might be useful in particular cases.
+`fakeNss` is made available in Botpkgs as a package rather than a function, but it has two attributes that can be overridden and might be useful in particular cases.
 For more details on how overriding works, see [](#ex-fakeNss-overriding) and [](#sec-pkg-override).

 `extraPasswdLines` (List of Strings; _optional_)